WebComponentsGuide/webcomponents.guide/learn/javascript/events.md

 ### What does the `Event` class do?

 The `Event` class represents an Event that all listeners will be passed as the Event propagates through the system.
-The reason it's an object, rather than a `string` is that it contains lots of information about the event, and it can be extended to add more info.
+It's an object that has lots of information about the event, and it can be extended to add more info.
 The `Event` class requires a `type` argument that will set the `.type` of the event object.
 This is the most important piece of information as it determines which listeners get called.
 The `Event` class also takes an optional second argument which is the _event options_.
 Let's just focus on the `.type` for now.
 You can read more about the second options argument in the next section [Events in detail][events-in-detail].

 It's common to subclass `Event` for different types that have more specific properties.
 For example the built-in `KeyboardEvent` is used for events like `'keypress'`, `'keydown'`, and `'keyup'` and has additional properties such as